Research at the School of Marketing and International Business

 Our staff are actively engaged in high-quality academic research in Marketing and International Business.
 Many of them are renowned internationally in their field and attract prestigious external funding.

 The research clusters below summarise some of the current research being conducted within the school.
-Much of this research falls under Victoria’s eight, distinctive, multi-disciplinary themes and reflects Victoria’s position as New Zealand’s globally ranked capital city university.
+Much of this research falls under Victoria University of Wellington’s eight, distinctive, multi-disciplinary themes and reflects the University's position as New Zealand’s globally ranked capital city university.

 Members of this research group are actively involved in contemporary and relevant business research projects spanning the globe.

-Tying in with Victoria University's health and well being theme, this group researches individual, community, and societal well being in a marketing context.
+Tying in with Victoria University of Wellington's health and well being theme, this group researches individual, community, and societal well being in a marketing context.